Sarah Oakey Sirrine collection

 Sarah Oakey Sirrine passed away on August 12, 1942.

 Helen Mae Ream Bateman was born on March 15, 1920, in Bear Lake county, Idaho, to parents Mary Cooper Sirrine and William Wesley Crockett Ream.
-She married Dr. James LaVar Bateman during World War II, and together they had 5 children.
+She graduated from Montpelier High School in 1937.
+She married James LaVar Bateman during World War II, and together they had five children.
+Helen Ream Batemean was the author of "Roots & Wings: A Book of Family Traditions," first published in 1986.

 Donated by Helen and Hazel Dawn, granddaughters of Sarah Oakey Sirrine, in 2018 and 2019.